suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

 * [heterogeneity](https://www.merriam-webster.com/dictionary/heterogeneity).

 ## Minimal Viable Product.
-In our environment Bernie's primary function has been to provide a fallback to Kate's solid work.
+In our environment, Bernie's primary function has been to provide a fallback to Kate's solid work.
 It has been our playground and our backup server.
 At a minimum the new server needs to provide an LXD server to test and backup our production containers and virtual machines.
 As a refence we will start at [Rocky Linux's LXD server guide](https://docs.rockylinux.org/guides/lxd_server/).

 ### The plan.